Monadical-SAS/ML-take-home/README.md

  - Implement the necessary changes in the frontend(if it's required) that allows you to upload an image and by means of the classifier, determine the health status of the plant/leaves.
  - Implement  the necessary changes in the  REST API which run the machine learning model.

-The project already runs a model trained (you can download it from [here]()) with this dataset, so that you can visualize how it works.
-For the training we used HuggingFace Transformers but you are free to select the tool you want to work with.

 The dataset contains a set of images separated into three folders according to their classification (`Healthy`,`Early Blight`,`Late Blight`) and in turn they are divided into three folders `Training`, `Testing` and `Validation`.
 For example:

 **Healthy**